Gellybean/Mathfinder-Bot/README.md

  - [Command reference.](https://github.com/Gellybean/Mathfinder-Bot/wiki/%25Mathfinder-Reference)

 This is a big work in progress!
 I'm sure there are plenty of bugs to work out, and many improvements to make.
+Please feel free to let me know on Discord or GH.

 ## Getting Started
 To create a character, use the `/char` command with the `New` option.
 Select a name in the `char-name-or-number` field.